 Got an itch to try out your spidey skills on a rock climbing wall?
 Boulder's the place to get harnessed up and start climbing.
 In fact, this town's climbing gyms have helped launch some of the world's best climbers, including two of the Olympic Game's first-ever sport climbers, Brooke Raboutou and Colin Duffy.
-Boulder is also home to the country's only indoor ice climbing gym, The Ice Coop.
+Boulder is also home to North America's first indoor ice climbing (or "drytooling") gym, The Ice Coop.

 For those looking to get into sport climbing for the first time or for avid climbers wanting to experience Boulder's world-famous indoor climbing scene while on vacation, a large variety of Boulder climbing gyms make it possible year-round.

 For information about climbing experiences outside on Boulder's world-famous rock walls, canyons and mountain faces, visit our outdoor rock climbing page.

 Frequently Asked Questions About Indoor Climbing in Boulder

 Climbing is an excellent activity for kids, who oftentimes are like little monkeys and take right to the sport.
 In Boulder, a lot of kids start climbing almost as soon as they can walk.
 In fact, Boulder’s ABC Kids Climbing specializes in helping kids get started safely — no experience necessary — with lessons, classes, open gym sessions camps and more.

 Many climbing gyms welcome groups if you call ahead to make sure you can be accommodated.
 If you have more than 2 climbers, it’s best to contact the gym to make sure there is space for your group.